Keeping the Old Ways alive in the Kalahari

 What we do

-The Ju|’hoansi San Bushmen
+The Ju|’hoansi Bushmen

-The Ju|’hoansi (also called the San or Bushmen) of Southern Africa, thrived very successfully as hunter gatherers for thousands of years until very recently, when their way of living was destroyed by more aggressive, colonising societies.
+The Ju|’hoansi of Southern Africa, thrived very successfully as hunter gatherers for thousands of years until the last century, when their way of living was destroyed by colonising societies.
 They lived in sustainable, healthy and happy small communities based on mutual respect and mindfulness towards each other and the environment.
 Their ancestral communities are a huge contrast to the modern, western lifestyle that is dependent on money, food and imported goods, with constant competition with everyone in order to survive and thrive.

 Looking deeper into the old way of the Ju|’hoansi, we find many customs we could learn from.
 For example, the way they treat children, other people, prizing equality, inclusion and fairness, mentally and physically healthy.
 They live in peace, conscious of the community’s well being, living sustainably on the land, in combination with a range of high level skills, like plant knowledge and use, hunting ways, tracking and many more.